shruthits1/IISC-CAPSTONE-PROJECT/docs/DEPENDENCIES_SUMMARY.md

 ## Conclusion

-The AI Financial Advisory Platform has all required dependencies properly installed and verified.
+The Pennywise has all required dependencies properly installed and verified.
 The system is ready for:

 - ✅ **Development**: Full development environment available
 - ✅ **Testing**: All components testable and functional